To identity and beyond—One architect's viewpoint

 We've been chasing the dream of single sign-on (SSO) for as long as I can remember.
 Some customers believe they can achieve this by choosing the "right" federation (STS) provider.
-Azure AD can help significantly to enable SSO capabilities, but no STS is magical.
+Microsoft Entra ID can help significantly to enable SSO capabilities, but no STS is magical.
 There are too many "legacy" authentication methods that are still used for critical applications.
-Extending Azure AD with partner solutions can address many of these scenarios.
+Extending Microsoft Entra ID with partner solutions can address many of these scenarios.
 SSO is a strategy and a journey.
 You can't get there without moving towards standards for applications.
 Related to this article is a journey to passwordless authentication, which also doesn't have a magical answer.

 Per Wikipedia, "to authorize" is to define an access policy.
 Many people look at it as the ability to define access controls to an object (file, service, and so on).
 In the current world of cyber threats, this concept is rapidly evolving to a dynamic policy that can react to various threat vectors and quickly adjust access controls in response to these.
 For example, if I access my bank account from an unusual location, I get additional confirmation steps.
 To approach this, we need to consider not just the policy itself but the ecosystem of threat detection and signal correlation methodologies.

-The policy engine of Azure AD is implemented using Conditional Access policies.
+The policy engine of Microsoft Entra ID is implemented using Conditional Access policies.
 This system depends on information from a variety of other threat detection systems to make dynamic decisions.
 A simple view would be something like the following illustration:

 Combining all these signals together allows for dynamic policies like these: